-In 2020, poster presenters will have the option to upload their poster into an E-poster for online viewing as well!
-Stay tuned for more details!
+In 2022, poster presenters will have the option to upload their poster into an E-poster for online viewing as well!
+Please see the virtual poster guidelines.

 Mounting and Removing Materials

 You will be provided with a poster board on which to display your materials.
 Your materials should be on thin poster paper or laminated paper – nothing heavier will stay in position.
 You will be provided with pushpins or thumbtacks.